Moong And Onion Raita

 28 Mar

-Come Indian summer and raita begins to feel like manna from heaven.
+Come Indian summer and yogurt begins to feel like manna from heaven.
+This moong and onion raita uses spiced yogurt to great effect.

-For the uninitiated, ‘raita’ is a yogurt-based accompaniment with Indian meals.
+For the uninitiated, ‘raita’ is a yogurt-based accompaniment for Indian meals.
 Served cold, its digestive, cooling properties are a great counterpoint to the otherwise spicy Indian meal.

 There are endless variations to the raita – every region has its specialties, every family has its own spin on it.
 Here is one raita recipe that I specially like – using moong sprouts and onions.

 This raita has very little actual making time but needs some preparatory time.
-If you know a day before that you’re going this the next day, you can manage very well.
+If you know a day in advance that you’re going to make moong and onion raita, you can manage to put it together almost effortlessly.

 You Need:

-- Green chilli – 1, chopped fine (optional)
+• Green chili – 1, chopped fine (optional)

 Soak the moong beans overnight, so that they’re soft and edible and just about to sprout, but haven’t sprouted yet.
 You could make the raita with sprouted moong as well but I prefer it without.
 Drain and wash well before you use it for the raita.